 Tinnitus is a condition in which ringing, humming, or whistling sound is heard in the ear.
+Practicing proper tinnitus management can greatly improve any discomfort you may be experiencing.
 The sound can be intermittent or constant.
 There are a variety of factors that can cause tinnitus.
+Additionally, tinnitus can be either temporary or permanent conditions.
+Learn more about how hearing aids help tinnitus victims reduce the effects of permanent tinnitus.
+Most experience the temporary version after experiencing prolonged loud noises.
 The common sources are as follows:

 - Noisy work environment.

 Any work situations that involve the use of heavy power tools, such as saws or drills, can cause a temporary spell of tinnitus.
 The chances of developing the condition permanently greatly increases with the length of time spent in the loud surroundings.
 Because of this, it’s advised to wear ear plugs when using or operating loud machinery.